 However, the Sony RX100 III is close behind, and is the clear winner in a few important areas.
-I thought I would share my extensive real-world experience with both of these technological wonders (it almost seems unfair to simply call them pocket cameras, right?).
-Each certainly has its pros and cons...
+Well, each has its pros and cons.
+Here's my detailed, real world comparison of these tech wonders (it almost seems unfair to simply call them pocket cameras, right?).
+All sample images were taken by me.

 Words & Photos By Nathan Allen

 You may be wondering why I chose to review the Sony RX100 III instead of the newest version, the RX100V.
-It's because I own the Mk3, and in my opinion it is the best option with ND filter for those looking to spend around the same amount as a Ricoh GR II.
+It's because the Mk3 is the best ND Filter option for those looking to spend around the same as a Ricoh GR II.
 The Ricoh has come down in price, and can now be found for just around $599 on Amazon and on Lazada (Asia).

 Of course, the RX100 III has a wider 24mm lens than the GR II's 28mm, but for me that was a benefit.
 I mostly shoot landscapes, and I suspect that *most* general consumers interested in the RX100 would also prefer the wider lens.
 Besides, you can always zoom to 28mm, the lens is still pretty fast @ f2.5 .